Different Types of Lottery Scams and How to Avoid Them

-Another way that people try to take advantage of people optimistic about winning the library is by convincing them they can game the system.
-One e-book titled Lotto Dominator sells for an astounding $147—on “sale” from $300—and promises readers that they can learn different methods and strategies to win big with the lottery.
+In the same vein, there are many books and e-books that attempt to do the same.
+One notorious one titled Lotto Dominator sells for an astounding $147—on “sale” from $300—and promises readers that they can learn different methods and strategies to win big with the lottery.
 As our Lotto Dominator review shows, the book is often associated with Richard Lustig, a Florida native who won the lottery an astounding seven times, though there’s no proof that he actually wrote the book.
 Lustig has written his own book titled Learn How to Increase Your Chances of Winning the Lottery.
 While Lustig’s actual book has a much lower price tag of $40, it still likely won’t help you win the lottery.
-You're better off choosing lucky lottery numbers the traditional way.
+You're better off choosing lucky numbers the traditional way.

 Blackmail scams operate by convincing a target to accept money to which they have no claim.
 The scammer will then ask for an advance fee and then threaten to blackmail the target if they refuse to pay the price.
 The targets of blackmail scams are not typically individuals, but corporations.
 For instance, employees of a multinational corporation may be targeted, with the scammers contacting one branch and claiming they have left messages with head office.
 The scammers will ask for the target’s personal banking information to transfer the prize money with the intention that the victim will give the money to the employees.
 However, no money is transferred, and the scammer now has the target’s personal banking information—which is pretty concerning, to say the least.